imperva/shcf4j/README.md

 # Use Cases
 * As standard for internal libraries that used across different microservice and perform HTTP calls.
 * Correct resource management for open HTTP connections.
 A content can be consumed only by provided callback - no easy way to expose an input stream.
+* Unified configuration for outgoing HTTPS requests like: the used protocol (TLSv1, TLSv1.1, etc.) & the used ciphers list.
+Can be very useful in applications that must have varios security compliancy.

 # Code Examples
 The HTTP client instances can be created in various ways.
 For example through any DI frameworks (see the example project) or just by putting a few lines of code: